Rohit-Satyam/DEXSeq_protocol/README.md

 # DEXSeq_protocol
-Create a conda environmanet with python 2.7
+Create a conda environmanet with python 2.7.
+I installed DEXSeq in via conda in python3 but used the script in python2,7 environment because fo the syntax error.

 Preparing the DEXSeq compatible gff.
 We wish to generate nonoverlapping aggregate gtf.
 For details refer [here](http://seqanswers.com/forums/showthread.php?t=41551).
 > In the process of forming the counting bins, the script might come across overlapping genes.
 If two genes on the same strand are found